 Finally, we need to make sure the check is displayed.

 Navigate to the Checks tab, and select to display the Minimum new customers check if necessary.

 Define Metrics and Checks on a Model¶

 Now let’s set up metrics and checks for the model.

 Go back to the Flow, and open (double-click) the prediction model.

-On the View tab, click the Metrics button to open the Metric Display Settings, and ensure that AUC (the area under the ROC curve) is displayed.
+On the View subtab, click the Metrics button to open the Metrics Display Settings.

 Here we’ll create a new check to monitor the performance of the model over time.